NovoNordisk-OpenSource/connector/README.md

 temporary folder that we want to use.
 Afterwards we specify the datasources needed in the project, and their specifications.

-The first we name “folder”, specify the type to be `ConnectorFS()`, and the path to the folder.
-The second is a database connector to an in memory SQLite database, that we specify using the `ConnectorDBI()` type, which uses `DBI::dbConnect()` to initalize the connection.
+The first we name “folder”, specify the type to be `connector_fs()`, and the path to the folder.
+The second is a database connector to an in memory SQLite database, that we specify using the `connector_dbi()` type, which uses `DBI::dbConnect()` to initalize the connection.
 Therefor we also give the `DBI driver` to use, and arguments to it.

 To connect and create the conenctors we use `connect()` with the configuration file as input: